openaps/docs/docs/docs/Customize-Iterate/usability-considerations.md

 ## What if I want to turn off the loop for a while?

-If you're near the rig or pumper:
+If you're near the rig or pumper, any one of these actions will turn off the loop:
 * Power down the rig
-* Turn the basal type to % on the pump, which blocks temps from being set
+* Turn the temp basal type to % on the pump, which blocks temps from being set
 * Log in and stop cron

-If you're not near the rig or pumper:
+If you're not near the rig or pumper, any one of these actions will turn off the loop:
 * If on same wifi as rig, you can log in and stop cron
 * Or change the API secret of NS temporarily, which means OpenAPS can't pull BGs in and loop anymore (so after last temp basal previously set expires, defaults to normal basal rates).
 * *(This one needs testing and validation, the low target may get ignored, or set as 80 as that's the lowest target you can usually set in OpenAPS)*: use very wide temp targets in your Nightscout website.
 You can set an wide range from -1000 to 1000 as a temp target for a period of time and it will effectively turn off the loop.